3secondz-lab/hitchhiker/openpilot/README.md

 ## Notes

 1. Openpilot should use zmq for communication.
+However, if we set ZMQ=1, settings panel does not work (no idea).